The Hollywood Theatre

 Harold Spitznagel

-The Hollywood was designed by architect Harold Spitznagel (left), who's previous claim to fame was Sioux Falls' City Hall.
+The Hollywood was designed by architect Harold Spitznagel (left), whose previous claim to fame was Sioux Falls' City Hall.
 The Hollywood was described as "having a flat-surfaced exterior of brick, slate, black serpentine, and blue-gray porcelain" by Building South Dakota: A Historical Survey of the State's Architecture to 1945 by David Erpestad & David Wood.

 The attractive facade (right) was perhaps overpowered by the 36 foot-high Hollywood Theatre sign.